 Romain Blanquart was born in France and has called Detroit home since 2002.

-He studied photography at the Rochester Institute of Technology and for the last 16 years he has been a staff photographer at the Detroit Free Press newspaper, receiving numerous accolades for his photography and video work.
+He studied photography at the Rochester Institute of Technology and spent 16 years as a staff visual journalist at the Detroit Free Press newspaper, receiving numerous accolades for his photography and film work.

-After producing a documentary film about the toll of homicides on Detroiters, a city whose residents lived through over 3,300 homicides between 2003-2012 and seeing how many lives one murder shatters, he started looking at how he could help in preventing children from doing things that would take away their chance to find hope and to grow up into healthy, productive and fulfilled adults.
+After producing a documentary film about the toll of homicides on Detroiters, a city whose residents lived through over 3,300 homicides between 2003-2012 and seeing how many lives one murder shatters, he started looking at how he could contribute to preventing children from doing things that would take away their chance of finding purpose and growing up into healthy, productive and fulfilled adults.

-Khary and Romain created Capturing Belief out of their common desire to contribute directly to helping our youth build a strong foundation for their future.
+Khary and Romain created Capturing Belief in 2016 out of their common desire to contribute directly to guiding our youth build a strong foundation for their future.

 A few words from David Gilkey’s mother: